kyleshank/docs/element-types.md

 }
 ```

 By default, elements will be stored in all sites.
-If an element should only be stored for certain sites, add the `getSupportedSites()` method to it.
+If an element should only be stored for certain sites, add a `getSupportedSites()` method to it.

 ```php
 public function getSupportedSites(): array